Admission to Year 7

 - Altrincham Grammar School for Boys, Altrincham Grammar School for Girls, Sale Grammar School, Stretford Grammar School and Urmston Grammar are using the same entrance test and consequently your child will only sit one

-The test results will be available no later than 15th October 2021.
+The test results will be communicated to parents prior to 31st October 2022.
 For your child to qualify for a place at Stretford Grammar School your child must gain a qualifying score of 334 and you must ensure that you have named Stretford Grammar School as a preference on the Local Authority’s Common Application Form.
 For the qualifying criteria for other schools within the consortium, please go to the relevant website.
 This form must be returned to the Local Authority in which you reside.

 Please be aware that achieving the qualifying score is not an offer of a place.